-Prerequisite: Placement in ENG 101 or completion of required Developmental English courses
+Prerequisite: Placement in ENG\ 101 or completion of required Developmental English courses Embedded Competency: Ethical Dimensions of Humankind

-PHL 116 Professional and Business Ethics
+Professional and Business Ethics 3

 This course is a case-based introduction to philosophical thinking through consideration of problems at the interface of business and ethics.
 Students will examine philosophical principles as applied to issues within the world of business from diverse cultural, religious, and political perspectives.
 Students will explore and analyze the arguments of leading moral thinkers and apply these to classics and contemporary cases in business ethics.
 In addition, they will craft, articulate and defend their own arguments concerning contemporary topics in business, such as whistleblowers, globalization, product liability, corporate responsibility, labor practices and others.